DIEP FLAP SURGERY BENEFITS:

-Also, if you don’t have enough tissue around your tummy, we can take tissue from another donor area such as the buttocks or the thigh.
+Also, if you don’t have enough tissue around your tummy, we can take tissue from another donor area, such as the buttocks or the thigh.

-DIEP FLAP RECOVERY
+WHAT DOES DIEP FLAP RECOVERY LOOK LIKE?

 An implant-based reconstruction may only take around four weeks, in contrast.
 You will have surgical drains on your body at both surgical sites for one to two weeks after surgery.
 When you have healed enough, your doctor will recommend at-home stretching exercises to help your body fully recover.

-Are There Other Types of Breast Reconstruction Surgery?
+Are There Other types of Breast Reconstruction Surgery?

 We also offer breast implant surgery, with two different types of breast implants.
 We offer saline-filled implants and silicone gel “gummy bear” implants.

-What are the Risks of DIEP Flap Surgery?
+What are the risks of DIEP Flap Surgery?

 Additionally, some patients may experience scarring or lumping in the reconstructed breast.
 If scar tissue builds up, there can be some loss of feeling in the new breast.
 Finally, there is a small risk that patients can develop a condition called tissue necrosis.
-This occurs when the donated soft tissue is rejected and begins to die off.
+This condition occurs when the donated soft tissue is rejected and begins to die off.